 Also, it is necessary for an injury to be caused by a dog bite, and not by another behavior on the dog’s part.

-For example, imagine that a child is reading on a public sidewalk and a dog jumps on him or her, accidentally scratching that child’s face and causing minor injuries.
+For example, imagine that a child is reading while sitting on a public bench and a dog jumps on him or her, accidentally scratching that child’s face and causing minor injuries.
 However, because the child’s injury was not caused by an actual bite, this statute will not apply.
 Instead, standard California negligence rules apply.
 Ultimately, this means an injured victim who was not bitten must prove that the dog owner’s negligence was the primary cause of any injuries sustained.

 The One Bite Law